Selva Almada: Career

 Selva Almada studied Social Communication in Paraná, although she left this program to enter the Professorship of Literature at Paraná's Institute of Higher Education.
-She began giving shape to her first works, some of which were developed from the workshop that Maria Elena Lotringer offered at the School of Communication.
+She began giving shape to her first works, some of which were developed from the workshop that María Elena Lotringer offered at the School of Communication.

 Her first stories were published in the Paraná weekly Análisis.
-From 1997 to 1998 she directed a brief self-managed cultural literary project called CAelum Blue.
+From 1997 to 1998, she directed a brief self-managed cultural literary project called CAelum Blue.

 Her apprenticeship as a storyteller was largely established in Buenos Aires in the creative space of Alberto Laiseca's literary workshop.
 Her authority as a writer has been publicly confirmed by literary figures such as Chilean writer Diego Zúñiga and the journalist, writer, and essayist Beatriz Sarlo.
-Her stories have been included in various anthologies from by the publishers Norma, Mondadori, and Ediciones del Dock, among others.
+Her stories have been included in various anthologies published by Norma, Mondadori, and Ediciones del Dock, among others.

 She gives various literary workshops.
-From March to July 2017, she directed the Taller de relato autobiográfico Mirarse el ombligo (Navel Gazing Autobiographical Story Workshop) at Escuela Entrepalabras.
+From March to July 2017, she directed the Taller de relato autobiográfico Mirarse el ombligo ("Navel Gazing Autobiographical Story Workshop") at Escuela Entrepalabras.